pulumi/pulumi-hugo/themes/default/content/docs/guides/scim/okta.md

 ---
-title: Configuring SCIM in Okta
+title: Configuring Okta | SCIM
 meta_desc: This page describes how to support SCIM 2.0 functionality between Pulumi and Okta.
 menu:
     userguides: